XyrenTheCoder/iso6.9-1.2beta/README.md

 Its prefix is `]`.

-# Insert token and id before running to code
+# Insert token and id before running the code
 To run it, go to line 15 and put the bot token inside

 > token = "token_line_15"